-Whether at your university or hospital lab, your refrigerators and freezers must be maintained for efficiency.
-Ultralow Freezer service and maintenance should always be carried out by a factory trained technician.
+Whether at a university or hospital, your laboratory refrigerators and freezers must be maintained for efficiency.
+Ultra-low freezer repair service and maintenance should always be carried out by a factory trained technician.
 However, there are a few easy steps you can take towards preventative maintenance.

-Top 4 Best Practices for Medical Freezers & Refrigerators
+Top 4 Best Practices for Lab Freezers & Refrigerators

 These units contain irreplaceable samples.
 Furthermore, those samples can contain years of research, which can be invaluable.
 Regular maintenance on your freezers and refrigerators will provide many years of reliable service.